 Your electrical system

-If you are the custodian of an electrical system, you are responsible for ensuring that it is safe and cannot cause injury or damage to people and property.
+If you are the holder of an electrical installation, you are responsible for ensuring that it is safe and cannot cause injury or damage to people and property.

-All homes have an electrical system, known as a heavy current installation, and each electrical system has a custodian.
+All homes have an electrical installation, known as a heavy current installation, and each electrical installation has a holder.
 Heavy current is defined as a voltage, current or frequency that may be hazardous for people or property.
 In a standard wall outlet, the voltage in Sweden and most other countries is 230 volts, which is more than enough to kill a human being.
-The electrical system includes all permanently installed electrical equipment such as distribution boxes, wiring, wall outlets and switches.
+The electrical installation includes all permanently installed electrical equipment such as distribution boxes, wiring, wall outlets and switches.

 What makes an electrical system safe?

 In simple terms, there are three fundamental things that make an electrical system safe: